The Director of Student Conduct shall be responsible for investigating reports involving student-to-student concerns by utilizing the following:

 Students who wish to appeal the judicial outcome of the Residence Life Staff must submit a written appeal to the Assistant Director of Residence Life within five business days following the decision.

-Students who wish to appeal the judicial outcome of the Director of Judicial Affairs must submit a written appeal to the Vice President for Student Affairs within five business days following the decision.
+Students who wish to appeal the outcome of the Director of Student Condcut must submit a written appeal to the Vice President for Student Affairs within five business days following the decision.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,